privacypass/challenge-bypass-extension/README.md

   - keccak.js: Local implementation of the Keccak hash function (taken from
     <https://github.com/cryptocoinjs/keccak>).

 Files that are used for testing are found in `test/`.
-These test files use their own compiled test file in `compiled/test_compiled.js`.
-The only difference is that src/etx/browserUtils.js is removed for better comptability.
-Functions from this file are mocked during test execution.
+Some functions from the extension files are mocked during test execution.
+The tests are run on a separate file in `addon/compiled/test-build.js` that has the same contents as `build.js` but with the HTTP listeners removed.

 ## Team